Psalm 46 – Confident in God’s Protection and Power

 Though the mountains shake with its swelling.
 Selah

 a.
-God is our refuge and strength: Many of the others Psalms begin with a description of the psalmist’s crisis.
+God is our refuge and strength: Many of the other psalms begin with a description of the psalmist’s crisis.
 In Psalm 46, the poet begins with God’s provision.
 He looked to God for help in difficult times and found it.
-He could say this by experience.
+He could say these things by experience:

 i.
 A very present help: “The secret of the confidence is the consciousness of the nearness of God.”
 (Morgan)